Princess Superstar

-Concetta Kirschner (born February 25, 1971), better known as Princess Superstar, is an American rapper and DJ.
-She has had two chart hits in the UK, "Bad Babysitter", which reached number 11 on the UK Singles Chart in 2002, and "Perfect (Exceeder)", which reached number three in 2007.
+Concetta Suzanne Kirschner (born February 25, 1971), better known as Princess Superstar, is an American rapper, singer and DJ.
+She has had two chart hits in the UK, the humorous song "Bad Babysitter", which reached number 11 on the UK Singles Chart in 2002, and "Perfect (Exceeder)", which reached number three in 2007.
 She has recorded with Moby, The Prodigy, Arthur Baker, Prince Paul, and Grandmaster Flash, amongst others.
-During the peak of her career, she was acclaimed as Pennsylvania's top female Jewish rapper.

 Her musical style, as she describes it, is "flip-flop"—a mixture of hip hop, electroclash and electronic.
 In summer 2014 she debuted her reality television show I Love Princess Superstar on her YouTube channel.
 In 2018 she released a children's record called These Are the Magic Days.

 Background

 Kirschner was born in Spanish Harlem, New York City, New York to a Jewish father with ancestry from Russia and Poland, and a Sicilian-American mother who converted to Judaism.
 Kirschner identifies herself as a spiritual Jew.

 Her parents were psychologists.
 When Kirschner was a child, the family moved to rural Pennsylvania and then to the suburbs of Philadelphia.
 She attended school at the Germantown Academy, a private high school, where she was a member of the Theatre Club and the Black Student Union.
 She moved to New York City at the age of 17 and went to NYU, where she got her BFA in drama.
 She is an active member of Superstar Machine, and was a member of Mensa.
+She is married to Luis Miguel Ortega and has a daughter Siren Ortega, and they live in Santa Monica, California.